jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-05-learning-to-program.md

 active learning focused on building up the foundational understanding.
 The basic idea is to type a lot of simple code, predict the results in your head, and then see the results in actuality.
 If you have fun doing it, you'll probably do it for longer, explore more, and end up getting a better understanding.

-A good book for this is one of the ones by Zed Shaw which follows the naming template of [Learn X the Hard Way](https://shop.learncodethehardway.org/).
+Good books for this are the one of the ones by Zed Shaw which follows the naming template of [Learn X the Hard Way](https://shop.learncodethehardway.org/).
 Do the exercise.
 Go through the monotony of typing things out.
 Books written for more expert people tend to skip over the major pain point and don't do enough to encourage interaction.

+If you don't want to buy a book, you're going to have to find another path to learning what you need to know.
+Personally, I find the code of Peter Norvig to be beautiful.
+So I would recommend finding code written by him and made publically avaialble and trying to get a deep of understanding of what is happening.

+Regardless the actual procedure you're going to need to use to learn is going to be fairly simple.
-If you don't want to buy a book, another way to go about developing this skill is to find some code you are interested in, read through code and execute it in your head.
-With a pen and paper in hand or using some sort of writing app, execute the code in your head and write down what you think happens.
+Read through code and try to execute it in your head to figure out what you think should happen.
+If the code is long or complicated you can do this with a pen and paper in hand or using some sort of writing app.
+Once you've used your model of how you think the computation works to determine what you think is going to happen you need to test your model.
+To do this you just need to see what actually happened and compare it with what you thought would happen.
-Keep track of the values in each variable as you go from line to line.
-Then run the program with a debugger active or tons of print or logging lines added and compare your understanding of what should happen with what actually happened.

 The point here is to make the computer tell you about how the program executes, since you are still working on your own mental model of program execution.
 Whenever there is divergence between what happened and what you thought would happen, ask why, and search for the answer.
+Then use your answer to form a new mental model that you use to predict the execution of the program.

 If you do this several times for a small program that you wrote, but can't explain confidently, you can expect your grasp of that program to change.
 You'll eventually be able to run through what the code is